So God created man in His own image, in the image of God He created him;

 God’s timing was absolutely perfect.

-Through Adam, we were ALL declared sinners and death reigned in us BUT through Jesus, we are ALL declared righteous and life reigns in us.
+Through Adam, we were ALL were condemned and death reigned in BUT through Jesus, we are ALL declared righteous and life reigns in us.

 Jesus’ death and resurrection reconciled us back to God (2 Cor 5:19) and to our original design of sonship.
-Now we are no longer made in Adam’s image and likeness – one of sin and death.
-The sin nature has been completely removed and we received a new nature.. a new spirit… His Spirit.
+The sin nature has been completely removed and we received a new heart.. a new spirit… His Spirit.
 Ezekiel 36:26-27 “A new heart I will give you, and a new spirit I will put within you; and I will take out of your flesh the heart of stone and give you a heart of flesh.
 And I will put my spirit within you, and cause you to walk in my statutes and be careful to observe my ordinances.”